 I believe you

-have a case of PRC (Premature Robot Communication).
+have a case of what I would term as PRC (Premature Robot Cmmunication).
 The poor interface

 with this equipment between